-In 2021, the Nevada Legislature adopted AB 383,77 adopting through statute appliance efficiency standards to be implemented by the GOE through regulation, which sets minimum standards of efficiency for certain appliances sold in this state.
-On and after July 1, 2023, a new regulated appliance may not be sold, leased, or rented in this state unless it meets or exceeds the minimum standards of energy efficiency established.
+In 2021, the Nevada Legislature passed AB 383,64 requiring GOE to adopt appliance efficiency standards through regulation for certain appliances sold in this State.
+On and after July 1, 2023, new regulated appliances may not be sold, leased, or rented in Nevada unless it meets or exceeds the minimum standards of energy efficiency established by GOE.
+On December 14, 2022, GOE approved a regulation to establish appliance efficiency standards.
+The regulation requires additional review and approval by the Legislative Commission prior to becoming effective.